-- a broad array of consulting, assessment, research, planning and organizational development services and training plans. - college credit for classes that can be applied towards an academic diploma or certificate. - online training program design and development. - certifications, licenses and continuing education units (CEUs) for a variety of industries and trades.
+- a broad array of consulting, assessment, research, planning and organizational development services and training plans. - college credit for classes that can be applied towards an academic diploma or certificate. - certifications, licenses, and continuing education units (CEUs) for a variety of industries and trades.